A A

 LanaiYou can really save a bundle by staying in a condo versus a hotel.
 I’ll give you an example.
 On the north shore of Kauai, there is a very nice oceanfront condo community called Puu Poa that is right next door to the 5-star Princeville Resort.
 The condos are all two bedroom and sleep 4 to 6 people.
 I have personally stayed in this one and it was very, very nice.
 The photo above is the view from the condo’s lanai.

 To stay in a nice Puu Poa condo, you can expect to spend around $2,000 for a week, which works out to $286 per night including taxes.
 For comparison, I just checked the prices at the swank Princeville Resort and the least expensive room I could find was a mountain view room at a price of $473 per night including taxes.
 So, you can save $1,309 per week by staying in the oceanfront condo versus the mountain view room.
 Vacation Rental By Owner is a bit of a cumbersome site to use, but has the widest selection of rental condos and homes, plus it cuts out the expense of the middle man.
-Another up and coming site is Destination Villas that also offers a slicker interface to find condos to rent by owners.
+Before you sign the rental contract, make sure you follow my tips for selecting a Hawaii vacation rental.

 In addition to saving money by staying in a condo, you will have much more room.
 For example, the Puu Poa condo offers 2,000 square feet while the cheapest room at the Princeville Resort only had 547 square feet.
 The condo is also more family friendly in comparison, with two bedrooms and two baths and the hotel only has one king bed and one bath.
 Another huge advantage of staying in the condo is that a condo has a washer and dryer and kitchen, which leads me to my next point.